Julppe/wildfire-real-time-segmentation/README.md

 Download the model checkpoints from [Results and checkpoints](#results-and-checkpoints) and place them in the checkpoints folder.

-Then:

-`python eval.py`

-To recreate individual model results:
+Then to recreate individual model results:

 `python eval.py --single-model [model-checkpoint-path] --model-size [s,m,l]`